Liturgy of the Hours

 The Liturgy of the Hours (Liturgia Horarum), Divine Office (Divinum Officium), or Opus Dei ("Work of God") is a set of Catholic prayers comprising the canonical hours, (Note: The term "canonical hours" can mean either the times of day at which the different parts of the Liturgy of the Hours are to be recited or the prayers said at those times.
 Other names in Latin liturgical rites for the Liturgy of the Hours include "Diurnal and Nocturnal Office", "Ecclesiastical Office", Cursus ecclesiasticus, or simply cursus.) often also referred to as the breviary, (Note: A "breviary" can also refer to the book of prayers to be said rather than the liturgy and prayers themselves.) of the Latin Church.
-The Liturgy of the Hours forms the official set of prayers "marking the hours of each day and sanctifying the day with prayer."
+The Liturgy of the Hours forms the official set of prayers "marking the hours of each day and sanctifying the day with prayer", and "extend[ing] to the other hours of the day the praise and thanksgiving of the Eucharistic celebration".
 The term "Liturgy of the Hours" has been retroactively applied to the practices of saying the canonical hours in both the Christian East and West–particularly within the Latin liturgical rites–prior to the Second Vatican Council, and is the official term for the canonical hours promulgated for usage by the Latin Church in 1971.
 Before 1971, the official form for the Latin Church was the Breviarium Romanum, first published in 1568 with major editions through 1962.

 The Liturgy of the Hours, like many other forms of the canonical hours, consists primarily of psalms supplemented by hymns, readings, and other prayers and antiphons prayed at fixed prayer times.
 Together with the Mass, it constitutes the public prayer of the church.
 Christians of both Western and Eastern traditions (including the Latin Catholic, Eastern Catholic, Eastern Orthodox, Oriental Orthodox, Assyrian, Lutheran, Anglican, and some other Protestant churches) celebrate the canonical hours in various forms and under various names.
 The chant or recitation of the Divine Office therefore forms the basis of prayer within the consecrated life, with some of the monastic or mendicant orders producing their own permutations of the Liturgy of the Hours and older Roman Breviary.